 Transfer Music from External Hard Drive Directly to iPhone

 If you’ve never heard of iMyFone iPhone Transfer, then you should really check it out.
-It’s a device manager that allows you to transfer music from computer to iOS devices and vice versa.
+It’s a device manager that allows you to transfer music from computer to iOS devices with latest iOS 14 and vice versa.
 You can also add songs from external hard drives and other storage media.

 Key Features of iMyFone iPhone Transfer:

 - Transfer music directly from an external hard drive to your iPhone without iTunes or any of its restrictions.

 - Never worry about losing data when you transfer songs to iPhone.
 It never overwrites music that is already on your device.

 - Extract files from iPhone to external drive, computer, iTunes library, MP3 player, and iPhone any time, which can’t be achieved by iTunes.

 - Freely share music with your friends (with UNLIMITED devices that have different Apple IDs).